Flexiana/framework/doc/how-to.md

 - route definition has `:permission` key
 - user's role is in `(-> state :session-data :users/role)`

-If the `:permission` key is missing, all requests going to be **granted**.
-If `role-set` or `:users/role` is missing , all requests going to be **denied**.
+If the `:permission` key is missing, all requests are going to be **granted**.
+If `role-set` or `:users/role` is missing, all requests are going to be **denied**.

-When `rbac/interceptor` `:enter` executed it will check if the user has any permission on the pre-defined `resource/action` pair.
-If any, it will collect all of them (including inherited permissions) into a set of format:
+When `rbac/interceptor` `:enter` is executed, it checks if the user has any permission on the pre-defined `resource/action` pair.
+If there is any, it collects all of them (including inherited permissions) into a set of format: `:resource/restriction`.
-`:resource/restriction`.

 For example: